jappeace/jappeaceApplication/content/cabal-exact-print.md

 Anyway one day I was lamenting this problem on the internet and I was told a forum user[^self-identified] that this is in fact the [cabal exact print](https://github.com/haskell/cabal/issues/7544) issue.
+GHC is [already able](https://github.com/alanz/ghc-exactprint) to do this for Haskell code, and [defines](https://gitlab.haskell.org/ghc/ghc/-/wikis/api-annotations#in-tree-exact-printing-annotations) it as follows:

+> Taking an abstract syntax tree (AST) and converting it into a string that looks like what the user originally wrote
+> is called exact-printing.
+An exact-printed program includes the original spacing and all comments.

-In any case, after some exploritary discussion in that thread, I got a maintainer to [endorse](https://github.com/haskell/cabal/pull/9436#issuecomment-1809209581) an [approach I made](https://github.com/haskell/cabal/pull/9436#issue-1989616367).
+In any case, after some exploratory discussion in that thread, I got a maintainer to [endorse](https://github.com/haskell/cabal/pull/9436#issuecomment-1809209581) an [approach I made](https://github.com/haskell/cabal/pull/9436#issue-1989616367).